AI Automation/Construction & Trades

 How We Build a Custom AI Bid Analysis System

-Syntora's engagement would begin with a comprehensive discovery and data audit.
-We would identify all relevant data streams, including project management systems like Procore, accounting platforms such as QuickBooks, and communication channels like email servers.
-The client would provide secure API access or data exports necessary for integration.
+Syntora's engagement would begin with a detailed discovery and data audit.
+We would identify all relevant data streams, including existing project management systems like Procore, accounting platforms such as QuickBooks, and communication channels like Google Workspace or direct email servers.
+The client would provide secure API access or data exports necessary for integration, such as PlanSwift XML output or PDF architectural drawings.

-The first technical step would involve building a robust data pipeline.
-This pipeline would automatically ingest new bid package PDFs and other relevant documents as they arrive, using available APIs (e.g., Procore API) or secure email server access.
-Concurrently, we would pull historical project data from the client's accounting system to establish a baseline for cost analysis.
+The first technical step involves building a production-grade data pipeline.
+This pipeline would automatically ingest new documents, whether they are architectural drawings (reflected ceiling plans, floor plans), bid package PDFs, or material specifications, as they arrive.
+This ingestion would occur via available APIs (e.g., Procore API) or secure email server access.
+Concurrently, we would pull historical project data from the client's accounting system to establish a baseline for cost analysis and accuracy validation.

 The extracted and structured data would then power a custom application, potentially built on Vercel.
-This application would expose a user interface for project managers to review and compare bids side-by-side, with data normalized into consistent categories.
-The system would be designed to highlight deviations from historical averages or user-defined thresholds, providing actionable insights into potential cost discrepancies.
+This application would expose a user interface for project managers or estimators to review and compare bids side-by-side, with data normalized into consistent categories.
+The system would be designed to highlight deviations from historical averages or user-defined thresholds, providing actionable insights into potential cost discrepancies or missed scope items like 'typical floor' labels that lead to undercounts.

 Finally, the solution would integrate directly into the client's existing workflows.
-This could involve configuring webhooks to update project budgets in Procore or create purchase orders in QuickBooks upon bid approval within the custom interface.
+This could involve configuring webhooks to update project budgets in Procore, create purchase orders in QuickBooks upon bid approval within the custom interface, or export updated material lists to Google Workspace.
 The entire system would be built with production-grade monitoring using tools like structlog for structured logging and AWS CloudWatch, ensuring reliability and sending alerts for any operational anomalies.
-Typical build timelines for an end-to-end system of this complexity range from 10 to 20 weeks, depending heavily on data source variety and desired integration depth.
+The timeline for such an engagement depends heavily on the variety of data sources, the complexity of document formats, and the depth of required integrations.

 Manual ProcessSyntora's Automated System